James Graham (playwright)

-Biography
+Early life and education

-Graham grew up in Mansfield, Nottinghamshire, and was educated at Ashfield Comprehensive School and the University of Hull, where he studied drama.
+James Graham grew up in Kirkby-in-Ashfield, Nottinghamshire, and was educated at Ashfield School, Kirkby-in-Ashfield and the University of Hull, where he studied drama.

+Career

-His first professional play Albert's Boy was produced by the Finborough Theatre in west London, where Graham became playwright-in-residence.
+Graham's first professional play, Albert's Boy, was produced by the Finborough Theatre in west London, where Graham became playwright-in-residence.
 His first major play This House was commissioned by the Royal National Theatre, where it was critically and commercially acclaimed, transferred to the larger Olivier Theatre, and was nominated for the Olivier Award for Best New Play.
 This House was revived in 2016 and ran for two years, first in the West End and then on a national tour.
-In 2018 Graham won his first Olivier Award, for Labour of Love as best new comedy (his other play Ink was nominated for an Olivier in the same year).
-He wrote the book for the Broadway musical Finding Neverland, and two of his own plays, Privacy and Ink (for which he received his first Tony Award nomination), transferred to Broadway.

-Graham's debut feature film X+Y premiered in 2015, and he has written numerous TV dramas, including the TV films Coalition (which won the Royal Television Society award for Best Single Film) and Brexit: The Uncivil War (nominated for the Primetime Emmy Award for Outstanding Television Movie).
-In 2019 Graham wrote and executive produced a three-part TV adaptation of his stage play Quiz which aired in 2020.
+Graham's debut feature film X+Y premiered in 2015.
+He has written numerous TV dramas, including the TV films Coalition (which won the Royal Television Society award for Best Single Film) and Brexit: The Uncivil War (nominated for the Primetime Emmy Award for Outstanding Television Movie).
+In 2019, Graham wrote and executive produced a three-part TV adaptation of his stage play Quiz, which aired in 2020.